SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 #### User object

-Includes the information about specific Users, including identification of a specific security principle as a domain group or not, sign in, and the base64 encoded SystemId (SID) of the security principle.
+Includes the information about specific Users, including identification of a specific security principle as a domain group or not, sign-in, and the base64 encoded SystemId (SID) of the security principle.

 #### Group object